sf-wdi-24/modules/week-06-intro-ruby-on-rails/day-01/module-02/ruby-data-types-variables.md

 We'll go over a bunch of basics you need to know in the next two days.

 One of the things that's important to people who write code in Ruby is how the code _reads_.
 Rubyists are known for wanting beautiful code, and writing it in a way that reads as much like normal English as possible.
-That's part of what makes it great for beginners, is that it's instantly readable.
+That's part of what makes it great for beginners -  it's instantly readable.

 Check out this example: